Do you need an appointment?

 Mohs Skin Cancer Treatment

-American College of Mohs Surgery surgeons have extensive training in reconstructive surgery and are generally able to perform the reconstructive surgery immediately after microscopic analysis confirms cancer has been completely removed.
+American College of Mohs Surgery Surgeons have extensive training in reconstructive surgery and are almost always able to perform the reconstructive surgery immediately after microscopic analysis confirms all of the cancer has been completely removed.

 What to Expect